OzIris

 OzIris is an inverted roller coaster designed by Bolliger & Mabillard operating at Parc Astérix in France since 7 April 2012.
 It is only one of two Bolliger & Mabillard inverted coasters in France, the other being The Monster at Walygator Parc.
-It is named after Iris, a character from the comic Asterix.
+It is named after Iris, a character from The Twelve Tasks of Asterix.

 Ride

 OzIris includes five inversions after the lift hill that stands 40 m in height.
 After the initial drop, a dive loop follows going 30 m upside-down (OzIris is the first inverted roller coaster to feature a dive loop).
 The track then manoeuvres an overbanked to the right, banked at about 110°, followed by a vertical loop of 25 m.
 The track then passes into a trench and into an Immelmann of 22 m, and then a second overbanked turn 15 m.
 The coaster's track then descends to an 6 m deep underwater tunnel.
 A corkscrew comes after the tunnel, then an upward turn to the next inversion a zero-G roll, after this inversion the track follows a twisted course until reaching the main brake zone, and then back into the station.